| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 What is a Healthy Lunch Box to Kids?

 A healthy lunch box for kids should include the whole-grain base diet, many sources of protein, green leafy vegetables, fruits with sufficient fluid diet.
 This should provide about 30-40 percent of daily nutritional requirement of children, school friendly and easy to consume.
+A healthy lunch box for kids contains:

 School going children to be supported with balanced nutrition: